tfitzmac/azure_trywebsites_samples/README.md

+# README
-This repository contains sample projects that we are working on for Azure Try Websites (https://trywebsites.azurewebsites.net/).
+This repository contains sample projects that we are working on for [Azure Try Websites](https://trywebsites.azurewebsites.net/).
 These projects are based on tutorials from www.asp.net.